-However, Resistance 3 tries too hard to make you connect to these characters without offering you any incentive as to why you should.
-Am I trying to redeem my families name after killing last games protagonist Nathan Hale by ridding the world of the invading Chimera for good?
-The game starts off with an interesting premise of the rebel fighting for his family but it keeps this premise stretched throughout the entire 10-12 hour experience.
-What I mean is every other cutscene your silent protagonist will magically be able to speak, only to constantly remind you about his wife and son.
+However, Resistance 3 tries too hard to make you connect to these characters without offering you an incentive as to why you should.
+Am I trying to redeem my family’s name after killing the last games’ protagonist Nathan Hale by ridding the world of the invading Chimera for good?
+The game starts off with an interesting premise of the rebel fighting for his family, but it keeps this premise stretched throughout the entire 10-12 hour experience.
+What I mean is every other cutscene your silent protagonist will magically be able to speak, only to remind you about his wife and son constantly.
 It gets really annoying real soon.

-That’s this games flaw it tries to hard to be something that it’s not.
-The game tries to grab your sensitive side by showing off little kids in shelters spread throughout the game but without any substance to back it up it feels like it’s only been added in for shock value or to make you care about what your fighting for when all you really want to do in the back of your mind is kill stuff.
-You will often run into characters who begin to tell you interesting stories about there lives and just as you start to get interested the game throws you at wave after wave of Chimera and you will be given absolutely no intent to continue filling you in on the characters backstories.
+That’s this game’s flaw; it tries too hard to be something that it’s not.
+The game tries to grab your sensitive side by showing off little kids in shelters spread throughout the game.
+Still, without any substance to back it up, it feels like it’s only been added in for shock value or to make you care about what your fighting for when all you really want to do in the back of your mind is kill stuff.
+You will often run into characters who begin to tell you interesting stories about there lives, and just as you start to get interested, the game throws you at wave after wave of Chimera, and you will be given absolutely no intent to continue filling you in on the characters’ backstories.

-The game also supports co-op both locally via split-screen and online, however other than unlocking 2 trophies the co-op feels pointless it makes the game feel like a cakewalk since you never truly fear to die knowing that your partner could always revive you at any time.
+The game also supports co-op both locally via split-screen and online, however other than unlocking two trophies; the co-op feels pointless.
+It makes the game feel like a cakewalk since you never truly fear to die, knowing that your partner could always revive you at any time.
 Still, if you really want to shoot some aliens with an arsenal that would make Rambo blush Resistance 3 can be a lot of fun.
 But if you want a sci-fi game with RPG elements that are fun and offer an interesting story as well as a way of implementing these elements into the gameplay, I would recommend Singularity or Deus EX human revolution.

 I'm beginning to lose faith in the resistance